 Hair Relaxer Lawsuit News

-As of July 2023, 236 actions are pending in MDL 3060.
+As of December 2023, there were 7,984 actions pending in MDL 3060.
+This is up from 236 lawsuits filed as of July 2023.
 Many actions are filed by multiple plaintiffs.
 For example, Jenny Mitchell's case was consolidated into the MDL in filing 46, which contained at least four other plaintiffs.
-So, the 236 actions may represent more than 236 hair relaxer victims.
-These cases have not gone to court yet, so victims may be eligible to file with the MDL.
+So, the 7,984 actions may represent more than 7,984 hair relaxer victims.

 November 2022 | Class Action Complaint Filed